JohelEGP/Made_in_Abyss/doc/concepts.md

 \[ _Note:_ The `WeakQuantityWith` concept
-is satisfied by unordered pairs of types that behave like quantities with respect to non dimension-modifying operations. -- _end note_ ]
+is satisfied by unordered pairs of types that behave like quantities with respect to operations that result in the same dimension. -- _end note_ ]